-I am currently Lecturer in Latin American Cultural Studies in the Department of Spanish, Portuguese and Latin American Studies.
-I am also a member of the university’s Centre for Latin American and Caribbean Studies.
+Since September 2013 I am Lecturer in Latin American Cultural Studies in the Department of Spanish, Portuguese and Latin American Studies.
+From September 2019 I will be the co-Director of the university’s Centre for Latin American and Caribbean Studies.

 My research examines the intersection of race, nation and culture in contemporary Latin America.
 In particular, it focuses on the changes and ruptures that modern conceptions of the Latin American nation as a culturally and racially homogeneous entity have experienced in recent decades, as a result of neoliberalism, migration, and the emergence of transnational identity politics (indigenous, Afro-descendant) and interculturality.